Create a datastore

 If you create the datastore on a protected cluster, you can see a read-only message: "The datastore is being mounted on a protected Cluster." |

-The VMFS datastore is created and mounted on all the hosts.
+ONTAP tools creates the VMFS datastore and mounts it on all the hosts.